-Walker Manufacturing Company

-5925 East Harmony Road Fort Collins, CO 80528
+Walker Manufacturing Company 5925 East Harmony Road Fort Collins, CO 80528

-- Never allow children to operate rider mower.
+- 2. Never allow children to operate rider mower.
 Do not allow adults to operate without proper instruction. - 3.
-Clear the area to be moved of any foreign objects which may be picked up and thrown by cutter blades.
+Clear the area to be mowed of any foreign objects which may be picked up and thrown by cutter blades.
 Pick up all sticks, stones, wire, and any other debris. - Keep everyone, especially children and pets, a safe distance away from the area being mowed.
-Do not mow with bystanders in the area. - Do not operate the machine barefoot or wearing sandals, sneakers, tennis shoes, or similar lightweight footwear.
+Do not mow with bystanders in the area. - 5.
+Do not operate the machine barefoot or wearing sandals, sneakers, tennis shoes, or similar lightweight footwear.
 Wear substantial protective footwear.

-- 6. Do not wear loose fitting clothing that could get caught in moving parts.
+- Do not wear loose fitting clothing that could get caught in moving parts.
 Do not operate this machine while wearing shorts; always wear adequate protective clothing, including long pants.
-Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations. - Prolonged exposure to loud noise can cause impairment or loss of hearing.
+Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations. - 7.
+Prolonged exposure to loud noise can cause impairment or loss of hearing.
 Operator hearing protection is recommended; particularly for continuous operation of the GHS Model due to blower noise level.
-Wear a suitable hearing protective device, such as earmuffs or earplugs. - Keep all protective shields and safety devices in place.
+Wear a suitable hearing protective device, such as earmuffs or earplugs. - 8.
+Keep all protective shields and safety devices in place.
 If a protective shield, safety device, or decal is damaged, unusable, or missing, repair or replace it before operating the machine. - 9.
 Be sure interlock switches are functioning correctly, so the engine cannot be started unless the Forward Speed Control lever is in the NEUTRAL-PARK position, and the PTO clutch is in the DISENGAGED position.
-Also, the engine should stop if the operator lifts off the seat with the PTO clutch in the ENGAGED position. - 10.
-Handle gasoline with care.
-Gasoline is highly flammable and its vapors are explosive: - a.
-Use an approved fuel container. - Never add fuel to a running engine or hot engine (allow hot engine to cool several minutes). - c.
-Keep matches, cigarettes, cigars, pipes, open flames, or sparks away from the fuel tank and fuel container. - Always fill the fuel tank outdoors using care.
-Fill to about one inch from the top of the tank.
-Use a funnel or spout to prevent spilling. - e.
-Replace the machine fuel cap and container cap securely and clean up any spilled fuel before starting the engine. - 11.
-Never attempt to make any adjustments while the engine is running, except where specifically instructed to do so.
+Also, the engine should stop if the operator lifts off the seat with either the Forward Speed Control (FSC) out of the NEUTRAL-PARK position or the PTO clutch in the ENGAGED position.